Penang Digital Nomad Guide

 • Dress modestly in temples/mosques; cover knees/shoulders

-• SMOKING (inc. vapes) banned in all eateries, cafés, hawker centers (on paper)
+• Smoking (inc. vapes) banned in all eateries, cafés, hawker centers (on paper).
+High risk of being fined for smoking in a "heritage" zone.

 • Tipping not expected, but rounding up/café tips appreciated